nhatminhle/cofoja/README.md

 The build script reads properties from the user-provided `local.properties` file.
 See `default.properties` for a list of configuration options to adjust to fit your build environment.
-Most importantly, paths to the required JAR files must be provided.
+Most importantly, you may want to adjust the path to the `tools.jar` (`classes.jar` on Mac OS) file, which should be provided by the JDK.

 ### Ant targets